acquia/lightning/README.md

 by downloading a tarball from our
 [drupal.org project page](https://www.drupal.org/project/lightning).

-You can customize your installation using [lightning.extend.yml](https://github.com/acquia/lightning/blob/8.x-1.x/lightning.extend.yml).
-Using this file, you can choose which Lightning features to install or install your own custom features.
+You can customize your installation by creating a [sub-profile which uses Lightning as its base profile][sub-profile documentation].
+Lightning includes a Drupal Console command (`lightning:subprofile`) which will generate a sub-profile for you.

 ## What Lightning Does
 Through custom modules and configuration, Lightning aims to target four